Ready for action: Robertson preps for Grand Lake appearance

 Robertson, who lives on a ranch between Jay and Grove, said the lake's muddy conditions will put a hamper on the FLW Tour anglers as they attempt to bring in the fish needed to win this weekend's tournament.

-Pre-fishing continues through Tuesday.
+Pre-fishing continued through Tuesday.
 The tournament is set to take place Thursday, March 28 to Sunday, March 31, at Wolf Creek Park.

 Robertson said he spent much of the first day of practice driving around the lake, familiarizing himself with fishing conditions.